Initiative for Policy Dialogue: Funders and Partners

+IPD is supported by and collaborative with a large number of governments, foundations, and international organizations, including but not limited to Alfred P. Sloan Foundation, Banco Nacional de Desenvolvimento Econômico e Social (BNDES), Canadian International Development Agency (CIDA), Charles Stewart Mott Foundation, Development Bank of Latin America (CAF), Foundation for European Progressive Studies (FEPS), Ford Foundation, Friedrich Ebert Stiftung (FES), Groundwork Collaborative, Institute for New Economic Thinking (INET), Japan International Cooperation Agency (JICA), John D. and Catherine T. MacArthur Foundation, Open Society Foundations (OSF), Rockefeller Brothers Fund, Swedish International Development Cooperation Agency (SIDA), United Nations Development Programme (UNDP), William and Flora Hewlett Foundation.

+It has partnered with many organizations and governments, including Boston University’s Global Development Policy Center (GDPC), Center for Economic Policy Research (CEPR), Center for International Governance Innovation (CIGI), Center for Political Economy at Columbia World Projects (CPE), Columbia’s Institute of Latin American Studies, Independent Commission on Reform of International Corporate Taxation (ICRIT), Institute of Global Politics (IGP), International Monetary Fund (IMF), Jubilee USA, Paris School of Economics’ Finance for Development Lab (FDL), Sciences Po, Suramericana Vision, The Pontifical Academy of Sciences (PASS) at the Vatican, The Roosevelt Institute, University College London’s Institute for Innovation and Public Purpose, UNAIDS, and the World Bank.

 IPD book series

 IPD books delve deeper into alternatives for prevailing issues by examining the central issues in contention, as well as the impacts on different groups, the risks associated with each alternative, and an analysis and interpretation of the experiences of those who have tried each.
 These books are unique in that they are geared toward policymakers and civil society and are written as part of a collaborative process, bringing in voices from both the North and South.
 The books lay out policy options including the risks and trade offs inherent in each that allow for a more meaningful discourse.